aztlanjohn/hello-world/README.md

 New edits.
 This is in Branch number dos.
 But I forgot to add a note for the ticket.
 Doing that now.

+Ok, this commit won't use a Jira issue key, to see what happens, or doesn't.